Skyshader77/Lacryma-Hydra/chapter16-2.typ

 He cackled, exhibiting his yellow crooked teeth.
 Zealotry oozed out of his every breath.
 Serena did not think it possible for such religious fervor to descend into madness.
 But at the end of their last dance, hatred laid bare in his defeated eyes.
 She should have executed him then.
 The last time they had crossed blades, she left him as a husk of a Giant, arms and legs broken under the collapsing Temple of Holy Redemption.
 Why had she not sent it to the Gates of the Underworld?
 She saw not the zealot he had become but the crying small Giant languishing about his height.
 He and the Nameless Slave were the last person to have known her before her godhood.
 Instead, she had left Metarexia, never to return.

 "What are those Magi to you?
 Are they truly worth risking the return of slave armies?
-You would let this word end and return to the shackles of magic?" spat Alexander.
+You would let this word end and return to the shackles of magic?" spat Sixtus.
 He rolled his sleeves.

 "Two Magi can hardly imprison anyone," lied Serena.